giusedroid/sls-dictionary-bot/README.md

 ### Disclaimer

 This repository is thought to introduce the reader to serverless technologies.
-For a production environment, it would be highly recommended to separate the lifecycles of the two microservices (update and read lambdas, with relative infrastructure).
+For a production environment, it would be highly recommended to separate the lifecycles of the two microservices (update and read lambdas, with relative infrastructure) and **secure the bot properly**.

-## Configure it
+## Configure

 Most of the configuration is provided through environmental variables (both for your CI and local environment).
 A number of manual operations is still needed to get the bot up and running.